microsoft/IIoT/HOL/IOTHubPiHackathon/3/README.md

       ```
       In this step, you are using the az CLI as a backend service to send a message to the IoT hub.
 IoT hub receives the message, queues it and sends the message down to the device using a C2D (Cloud-to-Device) command.
 In the Azure functions lab, you will be creating a script that will monitor telemetry values from the Raspberry Pi and any time that a value goes above the set threshold, the function will be used to send a message down to the Pi.

 - On your Sense HAT, you should see the message appear on the display.
-(If you are using the Sense HAT emulator, you will need to VNC to your Raspberry Pi and open the Sense HAT Emulator application: Menu -> Programming -> Sense HAT Emulator) <br />You should still be running Python script should be running
+(If you are using the Sense HAT emulator, you will need to VNC to your Raspberry Pi and open the Sense HAT Emulator application: Menu -> Programming -> Sense HAT Emulator) <br />
+If you didn't see the message on your LED display, double check that your Python script is still running.
     ![Sense HAT Message Display](/HOL/IOTHubPiHackathon/images/SenseMsgDisplay.jpg)